astro-mat/PP5_E-Commerce_Application/README.md

 - The contact us page allows the user to contact the admin
 - The user enters name, email and a message.
 Form validation is present.
 A button allows the message to be sent
 - Once sent, a message is sent to the admin email address and a confirmation is sent to the user.
-THe message is also available in the website admin.
+The message is also available in the website admin.
 - The page also provides all the proposed social links for the website
+- After the message is sent, the user is re-directed to the "contact us" success page.
+THe user is invited to return to the main shop via the "Keep Shopping" button

 ![Contact Us page](docs/images/contact-us.PNG)